winnand/winnand-tkl-board/README.md

 <img width="1723" height="892" alt="KeyboardPCBBackBare" src="https://github.com/user-attachments/assets/fe202a8c-4a5b-41f1-8451-32272871bbe3" />
 <img width="1723" height="892" alt="KeyboardPCBFrontBare" src="https://github.com/user-attachments/assets/73c4d3fa-4924-41ba-be35-4c158a783962" />

-BOM in table format at the end of the README

-# Build Instructions
-1. Watch a few keyboard building guides on YouTube, read the instructions, then download and extract the latest package

-2. Print out all the step files

-3. Order/gather the parts in the BOM.csv.
-You can get the PCB's from JLCPCB using the Gerbers.zip

-4. Use superglue or any other adhesive to join together the 2 halves of the top plate

-5. Use superglue or any other adhesive to join together the 2 halves of the case

-6. Insert all the switches into the top plate, making sure they are aligned such that they will go into the pads on the PCB

-7. Solder in all the diodes and make sure that they are in the correct orientation

-8. Solder in the Raspberry Pi such that the USB port faces left, inwards to the PCB

-9. Solder in the rotary encoder, making sure the encoder part is on the top side

-10. Place the top plate with switches onto the PCB and align all the pins into their holes

-11. Solder in the switches

-12. Insert the adapter into the Raspberry Pi.
-If it doesn't fit, sand down the side that interferes with the PCB

-13. Screw in the other side of the adapter into the inside of the case using the screws included in the package

-14. Put in the heatset inserts into the keyboard case

-15. Use the M2 screws to screw the PCB into the case.
-Make sure the adapter wire is routed through the routing passage in the case and use loops to deal with extra cable length

 # BOM

 |Part #                                    |Min.
 Quantity |Name on Seller Website                                                                                                          |Description      |Link                                                  |Color/Size                                              |Quantity|Unit Price ($)|Total Price ($)|Running Total ($)|